Questions about retail pricing

 What if a store/school/library wants copies of my book?

 You are welcome to handle these sales yourself, or to direct the interested party to contact TBM.
 We are happy to handle Purchase Orders or Wholesale Orders from other shops or institutions.
-The consignment split 50/50, as with online orders, but all wholesale discounts come out of TBM’s portion of the consignment (example: a bookstore might ask for a 40% wholesale discount on the retail price, the author gets 50%, and TBM gets 10% after discounting the retail price for the bookstore.)
+The consignment split is 50/50, as with online orders, but all wholesale discounts come out of TBM’s portion of the consignment (example: a bookstore might ask for a 40% wholesale discount on the retail price, the author gets 50%, and TBM gets 10% after discounting the retail price for the bookstore).

 I want to send out a lot of books for review purposes / gifts / kickstarter rewards.
 Can TBM help with fulfillment?

 Yes, we can!
 Your author liaison can work up an estimated cost based on the specs of the book, number of orders, and estimated time needed to pack and ship them.